 Community Car Scheme to help people who have difficulty using public transport or who need to travel when there is no public transport available.
 The Scheme is supported by volunteers using their own cars who are paid a mileage allowance.
-Passengers are charged a contribution towards the drivers’ expenses.
+Passengers are charged a set rate agreed prior to each journey.

-Community Minibus – For hire by properly constituted voluntary and community groups, schools and other not- for- profit organisations.
+Community Minibus – For hire by voluntary and community groups, schools and other not- for- profit organisations.
 EDCCA run weekly assisted outings in the minibus.

 Woven Branches – Day Care Centre for those living with dementia meets Mondays and Thursdays in Easingwold

-A Befriending Scheme which has a dedicated team of volunteers who are willing to help and enhance individuals living independently by giving their time for shopping, trips out, or coffee and a chat.
+A Befriending Scheme which has a dedicated team of volunteers who are willing to help individuals living independently by giving their time for shopping, trips out, or coffee and a chat.

 Meals on Wheels The meals service supplies a freshly cooked, nutritious, hot two course meal, delivered by a team of friendly volunteers.
 This service is currently offered in a number of local areas.
 Please contact Helen Beck on 07541 356046 or email: email@example.com

-The Community Day Centre for Older People is open Tuesdays and Fridays 10am – 3pm.
-A charge is made for the day which includes refreshments and lunch.
+The Community Day Centre for Older People is open Fridays 10am – 3pm.
+A charge is made for the day which includes refreshments.
 The group meets in Springhill Court, Manor Road, Easingwold.
-Contact Anne Banks on 07745 204470 or email: firstname.lastname@example.org
+Contact Anne Banks on 07745 204470 or email: firstname.lastname@example.org.

 Knit and Natter meets on the first Monday of every month (except Bank Holidays) 1.30-3.30pm at Springhill Court.